A new construction of subgroups of big mapping class groups: Introduction

-To streamline the statements of our results below, we construct two uncountable collections of surfaces for which particular results hold.
-The precise definitions will appear in Section~\ref{sec:non-conjugate}; we give a brief idea of the types of surfaces contained in each collection here.
-The first collection, which we call $\familya_\infty$, contains the surface $S$ whose end space is a Cantor set of nonplanar ends (the blooming Cantor tree surface) along with the connect sum of $S$ and any surface $S'$ with only planar ends; see \Cref{def:familya}.
-When $\Pi$ is a \textit{distinguished surface}, we denote by $\familyb(\Pi)$ certain surfaces that admit a map which acts as a shift along a countable collection of copies of $\Pi$; see Definition~\ref{def:familyb}.
-For example, $\Pi$ could be a torus with one boundary component, in which case $\familyb(\Pi)$ includes the ladder surface and the connect sum of a ladder surface and any surface with only planar ends.
+To streamline the statements of our results below, we construct an uncountable collection of surfaces for which particular results hold.
+The precise definitions will appear in \Cref{sec:non-conjugate}.
+When $\Pi$ is a \textit{distinguished surface}, we denote by $\familyb(\Pi)$ the collection of surfaces that admit a map which acts as a shift along a countable collection of copies of $\Pi$; see \Cref{def:familyb}.
+For example, in the case where $\Pi$ is a torus with one boundary component, $\familyb(\Pi)$ includes the ladder surface, the connect sum of a ladder surface and any surface of genus 0, and the Cantor tree surface with exactly two ends accumulated by genus.

-Our first construction produces right-angled Artin groups in $\mapS$ that do not lie in $\overline{\mapcS}$.
-Although constructions of right-angled Artin groups in the finite-type setting (e.g., the Clay--Leininger--Mangahas Embedding Theorem \cite{CLM12}) port immediately to the infinite-type setting through subsurface inclusion, we emphasize that we construct subgroups of $\mapS$ not arising from finite-type behavior.

-\begin{theorem} For any surface $S\in \familya_\infty$, there exists an infinite family of non-isomorphic right-angled Artin subgroups of $\mapS$, each of which embeds into $\mapS$ in countably many non-conjugate ways.
-Moreover, the image of each of these embeddings is not completely contained in $\overline\mapcS$. \end{theorem}

-See \Cref{cor:raags} for a more precise statement outlining which right-angled Artin subgroups we construct.
-As an example, each of the right-angled Artin groups defined by the graphs in \Cref{fig:IntroRaags} can be found as subgroups of the mapping class group of the Loch Ness monster surface, the blooming Cantor tree surface, and the plane minus a Cantor set.

-Our second construction produces embeddings between big mapping class groups that are not induced by embeddings of the underlying surfaces and that do not preserve the notion of being compactly supported.
-Recall that a group is called indicable if it admits a surjection onto $\Z$.
+Our first construction produces embeddings between big mapping class groups that are not induced by embeddings of the underlying surfaces and that do not preserve the property of being compactly supported.
+The result is summarized as \Cref{thm:indicable} below and is a consequence of \Cref{T:otherGs}.
+Recall that a group is indicable if it admits a surjection onto $\Z$.

 \begin{restatable}{theorem}{MCG} Let $\Pi$ be a distinguished surface.
 If $\map(\Pi)$ is indicable, then for any surface $S \in \familyb(\Pi)$, there exist countably many non-conjugate embeddings of $\map(\Pi)$ into $\mapS$ that are not induced by an embedding of $\Pi$ into $S$. \end{restatable}